starchturrets/windows-shenanigans/guide.md

 Note: look into seeing if just `winget uninstall Cortana` + the single group policy above will be enough to deal with Cortana + Search.

 ~~Note: given Microsoft's push for Windows Copilot I suspect Cortana will be sunsetted within the next several months or so, along with these group policies.
-Hopefully there will be a simple, generalized group policy to disable it when Copilot becomes widely available.~~
+Hopefully there will be a simple, generalized group policy to disable it when Copilot becomes widely available.~~ In current Windows Insiders Canary builds, Cortana can be simply uninstalled from the right click menu.
+Release notes also indicate that the bing search could possibly be spun off into its own (uninstallable) app.

 According to elevenforums, this will be the group policy to enable in order to kill copilot when it rolls out: Computer Configuration > Administrative Templates > Start Menu and Taskbar​ > Hide the Copilot button